A regularity result for the bound states of $N$-body Schr\"odinger operators: Blow-ups and Lie manifolds: Preliminaries

 \subsection{Clean intersections}

-In order to study the iterate the blow-up construction in the next secton, we will need \emph{clean intersections,} which we recall next.
+In order to study the iterate the blow-up construction in the next section, we will need \emph{clean intersections,} which we recall next.
 For simplicity, we discuss only the case of \psubmanifolds.

 \begin{definition} Let $P$ and $Q$ be two \psubmanifold s of a manifold with corners $M$ such that $P \cap Q$ is also a \psubmanifold\ of $M$.
 We say that $P$ and $Q$ \emph{intersect cleanly} or that \emph{they have a clean intersection} if, for every $x\in P\cap Q$, we have $T_x(P\cap Q)=T_x P\cap T_x Q $. \end{definition}